rekendahl/dotfiles/README.md

 a small app launcher that is started with `Command+<space>`.
 It's has all types of features but I mainly use it to switch between apps as I find it better then `Command+Tab`.
-I have paid for the PowerPack bundle, as I like to support small *good* develeopers *but* for what I use it for mostly the free version is more then enough.
+I have paid for the PowerPack bundle, as I like to support small *good* developers *but* for what I use it for mostly the free version is more then enough.

 ## iTerm2 [Mac only]